-(1) This Registration Statement also relates to the rights to purchase shares of Series E Junior Participating Cumulative Preferred Stock of the Registrant which are attached to all shares of Common Stock issued, pursuant to the terms of the Registrant's Shareholder Rights Agreement dated June 16, 1997.
+If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.\\ If delivery of the Prospectus is expected to be made pursuant to Rule 434, please check the following box.\\ pursuant to the terms of the Registrant's Shareholder Rights Agreement dated June 16, 1997.
 Until the occurrence of certain prescribed events, the rights are not exercisable, are evidenced by the certificates for the Common Stock and will be transferred with and only with such Common Stock.
 Because no separate consideration is paid for the rights, the registration fee therefor is included in the fee for the Common Stock.